Return to Our School

 Well done, Olivia!

-Harry is the recipient of the Manland Values Award on 23rd June!
+Harry is a well deserved recipient of the Manland Values Award!

 Harry has inspired us with his attitude towards learning this year.
 He is always very positive and comes into school every day with a smile on his face.